• Skip to primary navigation

 Instructions

-• Add 1 ½ cups Arborio rice to garlic and onions.
-Saute rice for 1-2 minutes, stirring often.
-Rice will brown a bit as it cooks.
+• Add 1 ½ cups Arborio rice to the skillet and sauté for 1-2 minutes, stirring occasionally.
+This rice will toast a bit in the skillet.

 Video